areyesjr/areyesjr.github.io/projects/shell/index.md

 ![shell](../../img/shell.png)

-I am a big fan of the Dracula Themes and I use their color schemes for everything!
+I am a big fan of the Dracula Theme and I use their color schemes for everything!
-Credit goes to them.
+Credit goes to that awesome community.
 You can find them [HERE](https://draculatheme.com/).

 I use the Dracula Theme on everything:
 *   VSCode